ElizJogar/Knapsack-Problems/README.md

   2.3.
 Branch And Bound for UKP with U3 Total Upper Bound
   2.4.
 Classical Dynamic Programming for UKP
   2.4.
 Efficient Dynamic Programming algorithm for UKP with Threshold Dominance and Periodicity
-3. Excel Report with comparing Genetic Algorithm combinations in order to select the best
+3. Excel Report with comparison Genetic Algorithm combinations in order to select the best